Massive efforts being made for Tempe streets

 More from this show

-Tempe just started a massive effort to improve the quality and safety of our streets.
+Tempe just started a massive effort to improve the quality and safety of their streets.
 The effort includes measures such as restoring the pavement of every street to excellent in the next four years, adding photo enforcement, special police enforcement details and exploring environmental changes.
-The updates will look to improve the safety of intersections, whether it’s trimming a tree or changing where the crosswalk is.
+The updates will look to improve the safety of intersections, whether it’s trimming a tree or changing where the crosswalk is located.

 So how does the City of Tempe know which street to work on next?